FAQs

 Orders

-An order is an authorizing statement from a regulated health professional with prescribing authority, permitting members to perform a procedure, treatment or intervention that falls within the scope of practice of the profession.
+An order is an authorizing statement from a regulated health professional with prescribing authority, permitting registrants to perform a procedure, treatment or intervention that falls within the scope of practice of the profession.
 An order may also be called a requisition, protocol, medical directive or treatment plan.

 An order may be one of two types: